 What Is 3rd Party Supplier Financial Default Coverage?

-Important: Supplier Financial Default does not cover where you arrange / book your travel.
-For example, if you use a travel agency and it goes out of business.
-Ideally, the travel agency uses an escrow account to store its clients’ funds while the money’s in their possession.
+This defines what a 3rd Party is: Supplier Financial Default does not cover where you arrange / book your travel.
+For example, you use a travel agency and it goes out of business.
+Ideally, the travel agency used an escrow account to store its clients’ funds while the money’s in their possession.
 You are not covered for Financial Default for money the travel agency hadn’t paid to the travel suppliers.

 This is a brief summary of the Financial Default coverage.
 Please refer to the applicable policy’s Certificate of Coverage or Evidence of Benefits for the complete policy wording.
 Here are the links to our detailed description pages: CSA Freestyle Luxe, TripAssure, Travelex, Travel Guard, Travel Insured and TravelSafe.

 Important: If the travel supplier is already in bankruptcy, you can’t be covered for Supplier Financial Default.

 Follow These Rules To Cover 3rd Party Supplier Financial Default

 If you want Supplier Financial Default coverage, you have to fulfill these 3 requirements: